 How do I clean my stainless steel griddle from Little Griddle?

 CAUTION - To avoid injury, use alternate method (below) if grease such as bacon drippings or excess cooking oil is present in the trough.

 - After cooking is complete, turn off grill.
 While griddle is warm, scrape food residue from cooking surface to grease trough with a stainless steel scraper.

 - Sprinkle cooking oil or pour approximately 1/4 cup of water on the cooking surface to loosen any residue.
-Use a high-temperature grill scrubber to clean the surface.
+Use a high-temperature grill scrubber to clean the surface and to push cooking debris to the grease trough.
 If using water, be certain that the griddle has cooled enough that you will not be harmed by hot steam or grease spray generated by water contacting the hot surface.

 - When griddle has fully cooled, wipe grease trough with paper towels.
 Store griddle inside grill cabinet or in another dry location.